andreasabel/inCode/entry/introducing-the-backprop-library.md

 ```

 I'm also going to define `Num` and `Fractional` instances for our network, which
-makes it really easy to write code to "gradient descend" our network (we can
+makes it really easy to write code to "update" our network (we can just add and
-just add and scale our networks with each other).
-To do this, I'm going to be
+scale our networks with each other).
+To do this, I'm going to be using
-using
 *[one-liner-instances](http://hackage.haskell.org/package/one-liner-instances)*
 to make a `Num` instance automatically using GHC Generics: